Signal Integration with Marketo Guide

 Flow Data Source

-Note: You can save an incomplete Flow and complete it later; once complete, data flow starts after the usual delay.
+Note: You can save an incomplete Flow and finish later.
+Once complete, it will start picking up data after a minute.

 Activate for …